Baxi E133 fault code showing on boiler

 • Faulty PCB (printed circuit board): The PCB is the brain of the boiler and might need to be replaced

-Baxi boiler electrode
+Baxi combi boiler spark electrode being removed

 Baxi spark electrode